Are There 4-Week Medical Assistant Programs?

 Becoming a Medical Assistant Through the CMA Exam

-The AAMA has an alternative pathway program that lets people with certain qualifications take the CMA exam.
-In order to take the exam, candidates need:
+The AAMA has an alternative pathway program that lets people with specific qualifications take the CMA exam.
+To take the exam, candidates need:

 -